louieyan/r4ds-exercise-solutions/transform.md

     #> #   minute <dbl>, time_hour <dttm>
     ```

-1. Were delayed by at least an hour, but made up over 30 minutes in flight
+1. Were delayed by at least an hour, but made up over 30 minutes in flight.
+    If a flight was delayed by at least an hour, then `dep_delay >= 60`.
+If the flight
+    didn't make up any time in the air, then its arrival would be delayed by
+    the same amount as its departure, meaning `dep_delay == arr_delay`, or alternatively,
+    `dep_delay - arr_delay == 0`.
+If it makes up over 30 minutes in the air, then
+    the the arrival delay must be at least 30 minutes less than the departure delay, whic
+    is stated as `dep_delay - arr_delay > 30`.

     ```r
     filter(flights, dep_delay >= 60, dep_delay - arr_delay > 30)